Victor-Rebuild/victor-1.6-rebuild/README.md

 # Project slowdown notice
 School is gonna be starting for me soon in the next few weeks so I won't have time to work on Viccyware or 1.6-rebuild much anymore.
 Updates will still come but be much smaller and less often.
 Sorry about that but some things have to happen.
+If you want to make a Pull Request please dont hesitate to, I will try and get to it as soon as possible.

 -- Raj-jyot / Ellie